News and alerts

 You can email or call us on 1800 900 090 if you have any questions.

-Depending on the type of seed and the pest or disease risk they pose, some seeds may need to be tested and treated to make sure that they are free from pests and diseases.
-In most cases, testing and treatments can happen either before, or upon arrival of the seeds in Australia.
+Depending on the type of seed and the pest or disease risk they pose, some seeds may need to be tested and/or treated to make sure that they are free from pests and diseases.
+In most cases, testing and treatments can happen either before export, or upon arrival of the seeds in Australia.

-The testing or treatment of seeds overseas must reduce the pest or disease risk to the appropriate level of protection for Australia.
-If the seeds were tested before being exported, they will need to be sent with an overseas laboratory testing report.
+The testing or treatment of seeds overseas will reduce the pest or disease risk to the appropriate level of protection for Australia.
+If the seeds were tested before being exported, they must be sent with an overseas laboratory testing report.

 Import permit (if required)